Finalist teams for "2021 Asia Super Team：Future Land" are here!

-"Above Creative Events (M) Sdn Bhd" will represent "Malaysia" to attend final contests online for the USD$50,000 prize
+"Accenture Inc" will represent "the Philippines" to attend final contests online for the USD$50,000 prize

 TAIPEI, Oct.
 25, 2021 /PRNewswire/ -- Here comes "2021 Asia Super Team" again!
 It is the eighth consecutive year that the Taiwanese government holds the "Asia Super Team" competition, according to MEET TAIWAN, TAITRA.
 This year, the competition is centered around a new theme—Future Land—inviting enterprises from Japan, Vietnam, Indonesia, Malaysia, South Korea, Singapore, Thailand, the Philippines and Taiwan.
 Nine enterprise teams of four will participate in the November competition.